 - Operate with an awareness of applicable laws and policies, including principles of governance, risk and compliance

 IT pros who have CompTIA Security+ can fill any number of top-paying IT jobs.
 Systems administrator is an example.
 This IT pro is vital to an organization, as they ensure employees have access to the resources they need when they need them.
-This role calls for skills such as the ability to install applications that support the organization and the ability to identify, analyze, and respond to security events and incidents.
-A systems administrator has an annual salary of $83,490, indicated by Dice.
+This role calls for skills such as the ability to install applications that support the organization and the ability to identify, analyze and respond to security events and incidents.
+A systems administrator has an average annual salary of $80,600, indicated by CompTIA's IT Salary Calculator.

 CompTIA A+, CompTIA Network+ and CompTIA Security+ are perfect for building and implementing vendor-neutral skills that can be applied to any platform or equipment.
 While these certifications aren’t formal prerequisites for vendor-specific certifications, such as Amazon Web Services (AWS) Certified Cloud Practitioner, Azure Fundamentals and Google Cloud Platform (GCP), they provide the foundational IT skills that can be applied to them.